 Disk Drill for Windows is not free.
 If you were trying to use its free version to recover deleted files on Windows, you will get disappointed.
 But it's not the end of the world there is a free Disk Drill alternative for Windows.
 I did my research and find iBeesoft Free Data Recovery as the best alternative for Disk Drill.

-One can use it to find lost or deleted files from storage devices like SSD/HDD, Memory cards, USD Drives, and any other device.
+One can use it to restore files from USD Drives, SSD/HDD, Memory cards, and any other device.
 Many popular tech publications have rated it as the best alternative to Disk Drill.
 Below is the list of features available in iBeesoft Free Data Recovery.

 - Retrieve Files Free - it supports recovering files free up to 2GB.
 It is 4x higher than the Disk Drill limit of just 500 MB.
 I certainly think 2GB is sufficient for most of you.